CLOSE

 This reflects the reliability of your score based on the number of data sources available for this career and how closely those sources agree on the outlook.
 A higher confidence means more consistent evidence from labor experts and AI models.

-The career of an architect is labeled as "Evolving" because AI tools are starting to help with tasks like drafting and building simulations, speeding up the design process.
-However, AI still relies on human architects for creativity, judgment, and understanding the emotional aspects of spaces, which are crucial in meeting clients' unique needs.
+The career of an architect is labeled as "Mostly Resilient" because, while AI tools can help speed up tasks like drafting and running simulations, they still can't replace the human creativity, judgment, and empathy needed for designing spaces.
+AI assists with routine number-crunching and organizing data, but architects are essential for understanding the emotional feel of a space and meeting clients' unique needs.

 Read full analysisLearn more about how you can thrive in this position